gpuweb/WSL/Spec/source/index.rst

 Implementations must not support functionality beyond the mandated parts of this specification.

-.
-Note:: The fact that optimizations must not affect the validity of a program means errors in dead code must cause a compilation failure.
+.. note:: The fact that optimizations must not affect the validity of a program means errors in dead code must cause a compilation failure.
 However, optimizations may, in general, be observable, such as fusing a multiply followed by an add into a single operation which has higher intermediate precision than the distinct operations.